ramyaswati/Conde-Nest-sample-app/README.md

 2020-11-27 15:59:03    INFO    Instance deployment: You didn't specify a Node.js version in the 'package.json' file in your source bundle.
 The deployment didn't install a specific Node.js version.
 2020-11-27 15:59:10    INFO    Instance deployment completed successfully.
 ```
 **_...Takes a while right?_** Go get some `coffee` :coffee: while waiting.
 Cheers.

-Anyway, here's where `Immutable` shines: It does not touch your running instance/s within the existing `Auto-scaling group`.
-Instead, it creates an entirely new yet temporariy `Auto-scaling group` for the updated instance/s and then transfers them to the original group once all their health checks have passed. `This is why it's noticably longer (and is guaranteed to cost a bit more)`, but you can imagine how easy it is to rollback automatically when things go wrong unlike with `Mutable` deployments.
-There is no `downtime` as well.
-Personally, I like this deployment policy for my `production-grade` applications. :+1:
+Anyway, here's where `Immutable` shines — it does not touch your running instance/s within the existing `Auto-scaling group`.
+Instead, it creates an entirely new, yet temporariy `Auto-scaling group` for the updated instance/s and then transfers them back to the original group once all their health checks have passed.

+This is why it's noticably longer (and will cost us a bit more), but you can imagine how easy it is to rollback automatically when things go wrong unlike with mutable deployments.

+There is **no downtime** as well.
+Personally, I like this deployment policy for my production-grade applications. :+1:

 ### 4.b.
 All-At-Once
 I know we glossed over this guy, but just `git rm /.ebextensions/deployment_policy.config` then modify `/public/app.js` again for yet another change.
 Please keep the "Blue version" in the `h1` title as is for now, okay?
 We'll use that to demonstrate the next section.
 Again, don't forget to **commit and push** your changes so `EB` will recognize them then hit `eb deploy`.

 You will eventually notice that it's way faster, but your app goes down for a bit of time.
-This deployment policy is okay if you or your users can tolerate downtime.
+This deployment policy is okay if you or your users **can tolerate downtime**.
 This is the most cost-effective deployment too.

-I like to standby on the `EC2 Console` just to compare how both deployment policies take down the running instances.
-Try it too.
+I like to standby on the `EC2 Console` just to compare how both deployment policies take down the running instances. `Try it too.`

 ## 5. Blue-Green Deployment
 Now that we're at the topic of `Immutable` deployments, we can see and understand that it operates **within the context of running instances**.
 Now, let's look at the bigger picture: how about we look at our project **within the context of environments**?